-The successes for bail reform that occurred during this legislative session signify the legislature's understanding of the innate consequences of money-based pretrial release conditions.
-By providing more funding for pretrial release services and protecting defendants from other forms of predatory for-profit services, the PTJC believes Maryland is moving in the right direction in terms of bail reform and reducing the number of individual unnecessarily incarcerated prior to trial.
+The numerous successes for bail reform that occurred during this legislative session show that the Legislature understands the inherent problems associated with money-based pretrial release conditions.
+By providing more funding for pretrial release services and protecting defendants from other forms of predatory for-profit services, Maryland is moving in the right direction.
+Next year, the PTJC hopes bail reform will continue with an emphasis on reducing the number of individuals unnecessarily incarcerated prior to trial.